 Cree And ST Expand SiC Wafer Agreement

-The adoption of SiC-based power solutions is rapidly growing across the automotive market as the industry moves from internal combustion engines to electric vehicles, enabling greater system efficiencies that result in electric cars with longer range and faster charging, while reducing cost, lowering weight and conserving space.
-In the industrial market, SiC solutions enable smaller, lighter and more cost-effective designs, converting energy more efficiently to unlock new clean energy applications.
-To better support these growing markets, device manufacturers are interested in securing access to high-quality SiC substrates to support their customers.
+The adoption of SiC-based power solutions is rapidly growing across the automotive market as the industry seeks to accelerate its move from internal combustion engines to electric vehicles, enabling greater system efficiencies that result in electric cars with longer range and faster charging, while reducing cost, lowering weight and conserving space.
+In the industrial market, SiC modules enable smaller, lighter and more cost-effective inverters, converting energy more efficiently to unlock new clean energy applications.